hashicorp/terraform-aws-vault/modules/vault-cluster/README.md

 ### Consul

-This blueprint configures Vault to use Consul as a high availability storage backend.
+This module configures Vault to use Consul as a high availability storage backend.
 This module assumes you already have Consul servers deployed in a separate cluster.
 We do not recommend co-locating Vault and Consul servers in the same cluster because:

 1. Vault is a tool built specifically for security, and running any other software on the same server increases its surface area to attackers.
-1. This Vault Blueprint uses Consul as a high availability storage backend and both Vault and Consul keep their working set in memory.
+1. This Vault Module uses Consul as a high availability storage backend and both Vault and Consul keep their working set in memory.
 That means for every 1 byte of data in Vault, you'd also have 1 byte of data in Consul, doubling your memory consumption on each server.

-Check out the [Consul AWS Blueprint](https://github.com/hashicorp/terraform-aws-consul) for how to deploy a Consul server cluster in AWS.
+Check out the [Consul AWS Module](https://github.com/hashicorp/terraform-aws-consul) for how to deploy a Consul server cluster in AWS.
 See the [vault-cluster-public](https://github.com/hashicorp/terraform-aws-vault/tree/master/examples/vault-cluster-public) and
 [vault-cluster-private](https://github.com/hashicorp/terraform-aws-vault/tree/master/examples/vault-cluster-private) examples for sample code that shows how to run both a
 Vault server cluster and Consul server cluster.